Balanced & Unbalanced Forces (AQA GCSE Physics: Combined Science)

 • The resultant force is 8.6 cm, meaning the resultant force is equal to 8.6 kN

-In my experience, students can often find scale diagrams intimidating to begin with.
-My advice is to start with a question that has an easy scale, for example, 1 square or 1 cm is equal to 1 unit, like the question in the worked example above.
+Students can often find scale diagrams intimidating to begin with.
+Start with a question that has an easy scale, for example, 1 square or 1 cm is equal to 1 unit, like the question in the worked example above.
 This will allow you to become familiar with the process, and as your confidence grows you can try more challenging questions.
 You do have to be very precise with scale diagrams, so always use a ruler and a sharp pencil, and remember to take a rubber into the exam, just in case.

 Join the 100,000+ Students that ❤️ Save My Exams